 How Do I Become a Spanish Teacher?

-To teach in high school, you must also complete a student teaching assignment to meet licensing requirements.
+The requirements for becoming a teacher in high school include completing a student teaching assignment to meet licensing requirements.
 This involves working in a classroom under the guidance of a licensed teacher.
-You'll learn the aspects of running a classroom, interacting with students and designing and teaching class assignments.
+You'll learn the ins and outs of running a classroom, interacting with students, and designing and teaching class assignments.

 Some states may ask for special licensing or endorsements to teach Spanish, which might include passing proficiency tests.
 Obtaining a master's degree may be necessary in some states, and you could be given a time period within which you must earn your master's degree to keep your license.

 Alternative licensure programs are an option if you have a bachelor's degree in Spanish, but you haven't completed a teacher's education program.
+Online training programs in teaching are available to prepare you.
 Earning a provisional license is an option in some states.
 A provisional license allows you to work under the supervision of a licensed teacher for a set time to gain teaching experience before earning your teaching license.
-In other states, you might have to take the education courses you lack to qualify for a license.